 Our comprehensive conservation plan (CCP) is in progress at Sunkhaze Meadows.
 This plan will determine management activities for the next 15 years.
 To view our CCP, learn more and get involved, visit our planning page.Comprehensive Conservation Planning

 The refuge is comprised of three units.

-Sunkhaze Meadows National Wildlife Refuge is managed by Maine Coastal Islands National Wildlife Refuges.
+Sunkhaze Meadows is managed as part of the Maine Coastal Islands Complex.

 About the NWRS

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Learn more about the NWRS

 Sunkhaze Meadows NWR is wet and has a healthy population of biting insects.
 You may want to wear boots and bring insect repellent.
 Visit our Plan Your Visit page to learn more.Plan Your Visit

 There are activities year-round at Sunkhaze Meadows National Wildlife Refuge including hunting, fishing, canoeing/kayaking, wildlife observation and photography.
 Learn more on our visitor activities page.Visitor Activities

 Sunkhaze Meadows is best-known for the numerous species of neotropical migratory birds, especially warblers, which delight birdwatchers in May and June.
 In fact, all 24 species of warblers that visit Maine each year may be found within the refuge.